George Santos maintains his prosecution was political, says he’s had a ‘very large slice of humble pie’

 Santos is no longer required to pay any further fines, restitution, probation or other conditions, according to a copy of his clemency grant which was posted on social media by US Pardon Attorney Ed Martin.

-Asked if he will pay his donors back, Santos said Sunday he will “do my best to do whatever the law requires of me.”
+Asked whether he will pay his donors back, Santos said Sunday he will “do my best to do whatever the law requires of me.”

 “The investment was made to win a race.
 I won that race,” Santos said.
 “There was no fraud there.”